gessicacss/Shortly-API/README.md

 ## About

-This project is a URL shortener service with authentication, it was developed using Node.js and PostgreSQL.
+This is a URL shortener service with authentication, it was developed using Node.js and PostgreSQL.
 It allows users to sign up, sign in, shorten URLs, view statistics, and manage their shortened URLs.

 ## Technologies